Harri Pälviranta

 Harri Pälviranta (born 1971 in Tampere, Finland) is a visual artist who uses mostly photography but also moving images and archival approach.
-Pälviranta is also a researcher, who specializes in photography studies and theories of the documentary.
+Pälviranta is also a researcher, who specializes in photography studies and theories of documentary.

 Career

 Pälviranta started his academic studies in 1993 at the Tampere University, majoring in political sciences.
 In 1996, he moved to Turku to study photography at the Turku Arts Academy and received his BFA in 2000.
 In 2002, he started studying media studies at the University of Turku, receiving MA in 2005.
 In 2007 he moved to Helsinki to work on his doctoral thesis at the Aalto University, and he successfully defended the thesis (EXPERIENCING REALITY IN AN ART EXHIBITION.
 Encountering violence-related documentary photography in a gallery context) in 2012, earning a Doctor of Arts degree.